appeler/edit_names/README.md

 ## Edit Names: KNN Edit Distance Classifier

-We estimate a knn classifier with an edit distance based distance metric to predict the race and ethnicity of *unseen* names.
+Using the [Florida Voting Registration Data](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/UBIG3F), we estimate a knn classifier with an edit distance based distance metric to predict the race and ethnicity of *unseen* names.
 (We don't try to learn the naive Bayes classifier with k = 0 and name in the corpus.)

+For one set of analysis, we assume that the true label for a name is the modal race/ethnicity that people with that last name identify with.
 The accuracy of the knn classifier is XX%.
 The OOS confusion matrix:

+For another set of analysis, we use the probability estimates and find the k for the smallest RMSE.
+The generalization RMSE is XX.

 ### Workflow